 Regardless of what I say here, almost everyone does this one backwards.
 They get all enamored with some bike they see and they go and buy it.
 Don't do this.
 Don't buy the bike.
 Stop.
 Think.

 You've never ridden.
 You have no way of knowing, at this point in your development as a rider, what the experience of riding is like.
 You don't know what kind of rider you might want to become.
 There are, after all, many different kinds of riders.
 You may like the look of a Ducati Monster and go buy one only to decide that not being able to lock things on the bike is a real pain.
 Or you may love it.
 You might like the classic look of an old BMW R80 only to realize it's not powerful enough for the kind of riding you might want.
 Or maybe you just want an around town bike.
 The bike may not even fit.
 I love my Beloved Blue Bike because it fits me better than any other bike I've ever tried.
-Who knows what kind of bike you would like? hmmm.
-Seems to apply to relationships as well, no?
+Who knows what kind of bike you might like?

 Until you have some miles under your belt, you're just not going to know.